Autumn Quinoa w/ Squash (1-Pan Side Dish!)

 I look forward to Thanksgiving all year because it’s my favorite holiday.
-I love planning the menu, time in the kitchen preparing the meal, and the long weekend with family eating and spending time together.
+I love planning the menu, time in the kitchen preparing the meal, and the long weekend with family spending time together.
+And my favorite holiday side dish is the stuffing, especially my one-pan skillet cornbread stuffing.
+So I created this lighter version with quinoa instead of boxed or soggy bread.
+And a hearty combination of celery, onion, sage, dried cranberries, and sweet squash evoke the holiday classic, but without all the effort or carb load.

 The beauty of this dish is that it can be made in one-pan and in about 30 minutes.
-It’s great as a side, or as a main dish.
-You can add some white beans or sausage if you want to boost the protein for a more complete meal.
-It also packs beautifully for lunch, so don’t worry if you end up with leftovers.
+It’s great as a side, or even as a main dish with added white beans or sausage if you want to boost the protein.
+It also packs beautifully for lunch – I’m always excited when I end up with leftovers!

 Ingredients